Lexical Analyzer

 export class Lexer<S> {

-The constructor adds two flags to the regular expressions given as arguments.
+The constructor adds two flags to the regular expression.
 The y flag makes the search sticky so that it scans the input string from the position indicated by the lastIndex property.
 The u flag makes the search support unicode characters.

 }